aramis-lab/clinicadl/docs/user_guide/workflow/index.rst

 ====================================

-Once your data is ready (see :doc:`Chapter 1 <../data/index>`), you can build the actual deep learning workflow: define a model, train it, evaluate it, and customise the training loop.
-ClinicaDL hides the repetitive PyTorch plumbing while leaving the essential logic — the one that defines your experiment — in your hands.
+Once your data is ready (see :doc:`Chapter 1 <../data/index>`), you can build the actual deep learning workflow: define a model, train it, and evaluate it.

-This chapter follows the life cycle of a model:
+ClinicaDL abstracts away most of PyTorch's complexity while providing tools to modify the default behavior and customise your training and validation logic.

-#. :doc:`Defining a model <model>` — wrap a neural network, a loss and an optimizer
+#. :doc:`Defining a model <model>` — define a neural network, a loss and an optimizer,
-   into a :py:class:`~clinicadl.models.Model`, and pick an architecture from :py:mod:`clinicadl.networks.nn`.
+   as well as your training and evaluation logic.
-#. :doc:`Training <training>` — run the training loop with a
-   :py:class:`~clinicadl.train.Trainer`, and resume it if it gets interrupted.
+#. :doc:`Training <training>` — run the training loop, and resume it if it gets interrupted.
-#. :doc:`Evaluating <evaluating>` — compute metrics on validation and test data, and
+#. :doc:`Evaluating <evaluating>` — compute metrics on validation and test data.
-   customise the inference step.
 #. :doc:`Callbacks <callbacks>` — plug non-essential logic (logging, early stopping,
-   checkpointing, …) into the training loop.
+   checkpointing, etc.) into the training loop.

 .. toctree::
    :maxdepth: 2